francis-chiew/ipmi-api-gateway/README.md

 ⚠️ **Security Notice**: This project has no authentication/authorization (yet) so run at your own risk in trusted environments only.

 🤖 **Full disclosure**: Claude Sonnet 4 wrote all of the Python code.
 And this readme.
 Had I done it, there would be a lot more swearing.
+Swearing is funny, but not always.

 ## Features